koayon/latex_template/README.md

 The most important advice for writing on GitHub is USE ONE LINE PER CLAUSE.
 Short lines make edits and diffs super easy to see in the UI.
 Treat your prose like code and always press enter before your prose wraps round on your editor.
-As a rule of thumb every time you use punctuation you should start a new line; generally even more frequently than this is helpful.
+As a rule of thumb every time you use punctuation you should start a new line;
+generally even more frequently than this is helpful.

 Another key is to treat main as seriously as you would with a production codebase - nothing substandard goes into main.
 Reviewers holding the line here makes the final edit much smoother as you have done a lot of the iteration before merging each individual section.

+VSCode extensions I recommend are:

+- LaTeX Workspace (general tools)
+- LTeX (spell checker)
+- Error Lens (surfaces LaTeX Errors)
+- LaTeX Utilities (word count etc)

 ## General Writing Advice

 Regular writing advice applies: keep sentences short, use active voice, avoid jargon, use simple words, use the same word for the same concept, parallelism across sentence/section structures makes things easier to read, cite generously, when you're sharing an opinion make it clear that it's speculation.
 Ask about every sentence: Is what you’re saying precisely correct?

 Split long sentences into two when you can.
 Use [Hemingway](https://hemingwayapp.com/) for highlighting where you have long sentences.

 Write drunk, edit sober.

 Ensure that there are no "this", "that", "these" where it's not clear what "this" refers to (the "naked this").
 Similarly for "those" and "it".

 Use figures, colour and formatting to clarify and to highlight your core points.
 Put an eye-catching figure on the first page and avoid having multiple pages in a row without any figures or pull quotes.

 Use "A therefore B" syllogisms when you can - laying out the logic explicitly is often helpful for readers.

 Remember that conferences typically have an 8 page limit, fewer for workshops.
 This is a blessing for you - you will need to be concise.
 Economise your words accordingly, use the appendix for non-critical details.
 Make sure every sentence adds information.
 Simplify, always simplify.